 - There are 600 residence places available under the RFSC annually.
 Read more here.

 - Asylum seekers usually seek refugee status on arrival at our borders, or when their temporary visa or permit expires.

 - Claims for refugee status are confirmed or rejected by Immigration New Zealand depending on whether their circumstances meet the criteria set out in the UN Convention Relating to the Status of Refugees.

 - Those who are successful are then eligible to apply for permanent residence and later, New Zealand citizenship.

 Where do refugees come from?

-In the last two decades the largest groups of refugees to New Zealand have come from:
+In the last 2 decades the largest groups of refugees to New Zealand have come from: